cryptodev69/CRY-A-4MCP-Templates/docs/CRY-A-4MCP_Crawler_Architecture_README.md

 4. ✅ Add crawler configuration builder
 5. ⚠️ Integrate with existing crawler management

-**CRITICAL ISSUE - URL MAPPING PERSISTENCE NOT WORKING**:
-- ❌ **URL mapping settings are NOT persisting in the UI after creating a crawler**
-- ❌ **Data transformation between frontend and backend is incomplete**
-- ❌ **Configuration inheritance accuracy is NOT at 95% as claimed**
-- ❌ **Extractor assignment based on URL mappings is NOT working seamlessly**

 **What Was Actually Implemented**:
 - ✅ Frontend UI components for URL mapping selection
 - ✅ Basic data structure updates in `crawlApi.ts`
 - ✅ Enhanced crawler form with URL mapping dropdown
-- ❌ **PERSISTENCE ISSUE REMAINS UNRESOLVED**

 ### API Server Integration Plan 🚀 READY TO START